aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 21. Therefore there is infinitesimally small likelihood that our current experience is within an infinite, irregular rules-based universe.

-22. Our present experience is in an infinite regular rules/law/processes -based universe.
+22. So our present experience is in an infinite regular rules/law/processes -based universe.

 ### Comments